JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 ## Platform-specific data handling

-The `dragAndDropSource` and `dragAndDropTarget` modifiers are part of the common API, but the transferred data is wrapped in platform-specific types:
+Although the `dragAndDropSource` and `dragAndDropTarget` modifiers are part of the common API, you wrap the transferred data in platform-specific types:

-* **Android** uses Android's `ClipData` object.
+* For Android, wrap your data in Android's `ClipData` object.
     ```kotlin
     Modifier.dragAndDropSource { _ ->
         DragAndDropTransferData(